gitaccsithu/Quizzz/README.md

 # Quiz

-This is a site where student can take quizzes and see their results.
+This is a site where students can take quizzes and see their results.

 ### Website preview
 [Quizzz](https://gitaccsithu.github.io/Quizzz/).